NBA insists governors must respect Judicial autonomy - Vanguard News

 “They should follow what the law says concerning financial autonomy to the judiciary, this is not even about the executive order, but our Constitution,” he said.

+READ ALSO: Kwara Police nabs suspected ritualist, 24, with fresh human head, hand in Ajase-Ipo

-Adewumi said Nigerians and recognised groups should be bold enough to demand justice for those whose lives were being wasted as they did during the protests against the scrapped Special Anti Robbery Squad(SARS).
+Adewumi said Nigerians and recognised groups should be bold enough to demand justice for those whose lives were being wasted like they did during the protests against the scrapped Special Anti Robbery Squad(SARS).

 He added: “We are just praying that something would happen that will stop these senseless killings.

 “Government should look into this issue, it is a terrible one and all of us too must be security conscious.
-We must come to the roundtable because it is getting worse on daily basis.
+We must come to the roundtable, because it is getting bad on daily basis.

 Speaking on the Annual Law Week, Adewumi, said the Ooni of Ife, Oba Adeyeye Enitan Ogunwusi would chair the Are Babalola Public Lecture to be delivered by Prof. Tayo Oke.